aczwink/ACGR/README.md

-# AC3D
+# ACGR
-A 3D graphics rendering library
+A collection of graphic renderers for rendering 3D scenes